I Wanna Dance with Somebody (Who Loves Me): North America

+Europe

-Internationally, the song was a massive hit, becoming her most successful single at the time.
-It reached number one in fourteen countries.
+In Europe, it became Houston's most successful single to date at the time.

 The song debuted at number 10 on the UK Singles Chart, the week ending date of May 23, 1987.
-Two weeks later, it reached number one on the chart, the week ending June 6, 1987, becoming her second UK number-one single.
-The single was certified Gold by the British Phonographic Industry (BPI) on August 1, 1987, for shipments of 400,000 copies.
-According to The Official Charts Company, it has sold 760,000 copies in the United Kingdom and was the first number one hit to be released with a CD single in the UK.
-The single also topped the singles chart in Belgium for three weeks, the Netherlands for four weeks, Germany for five weeks, Italy for a week, Norway for seven weeks, Sweden for six weeks and Switzerland for six weeks, and peaked inside top five in Austria and Ireland.
+Two weeks later, it reached number 1 on the chart, the week ending June 6, 1987, becoming her second UK number-1 single.
+The single was certified Gold by the British Phonographic Industry (BPI) on August 1, 1987, for shipments of 400,000 copies, and it finished the year as the third-best-selling song of 1987 in the UK.
+According to The Official Charts Company, it has sold 760,000 copies in the United Kingdom and was the first number 1 hit to be released with a CD single in the UK.

+The single also topped the singles chart in Belgium for three weeks, the Netherlands for four weeks, Germany for five weeks, Italy for a week, Norway for seven weeks, Sweden for six weeks and Switzerland for six weeks, and peaked at number 3 in Austria and number 2 in Ireland.
 This popularity of the single across Europe led to the song topping the European Hot 100 Singles chart for eight weeks.

+Oceania and South Africa

-It became Houston's second number-one single on the Australian Kent Music Report chart, staying at the top for five weeks.
-The song also peaked at number one on the New Zealand Singles Chart and remained there for four weeks, making it Houston's first number-one single in the country.
+It became Houston's second number 1 single on the Australian Kent Music Report chart, staying at the top for five weeks.
+The song also peaked at number 1 on the New Zealand Singles Chart and remained there for four weeks, making it Houston's first number 1 single in the country.
+It also topped the charts in South Africa, becoming her first number one single in that region.

-"I Wanna Dance with Somebody (Who Loves Me)" the single sold 4.2 million copies worldwide.
-After her death, the single returned to the Billboard Hot 100 debuting at number 35 the same week "I Will Always Love You" re-entered at number 7, giving Houston two posthumous Top 40 hits.